Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/audio.md

             IEnumerable<uint> supportedRates = usbOutputDevice.GetSupportedSampleRates();
             ```

-        2. Choose one of the supported sample rates, then set it with the `SetSampleRate()` method:
+        2. Select one of the supported sample rates, then set it with the `SetSampleRate()` method:

             ```csharp
             usbOutputDevice.SetSampleRate(48000);